speedrun-guide/portal/README.md

 have access to a web version of [Visual Studio Code](https://code.visualstudio.com/), where you can edit the files and see a preview update in real time.

-You can also create and PR your fork from here.
-On the left side, select `Source Control`, and from there, click `Create & Push Branch`.
-This will create a new branch in your fork and push your changes to it.
-You'll find this fork in your GitHub account.

 1. In the top right, click `Fork` to create a fork of the repository.
 This will create a copy of the repository in your account.
 Alternatively, you can [click here to create a fork](https://github.com/speedrun-guide/portal/fork).